Mraghuvaran/t-SNE-Visualization/README.md

 1. Forestfires.csv ## Dateset used
 2. Approach-1.ipynb

-# Approaach -1
+# Approach -1

-In this, by barely doung basic preprocessing of the target column we are making two components from all the feature's.
+In this, by barely doing basic pre-processing of the target column we are making two components from all the feature's.

 Steps:
 - We'll be importing the required paackages.